Market Data Cleansing

 Again, you will need to select the option to Replace duplicate entries to override the existing corrupted market data and to Append missing existing values that are not in the import file.

-Once you have met the generic prerequisites and have a default pricing environment ready (see above for our worked example), you can start a market data XM workflow by creating a dashboard.
+Once you have met the generic prerequisites and have a default pricing environment ready (see above for our worked example), you can start a market data cleansing workflow by creating a dashboard.

 You can then monitor the key steps of its progress at the dashboard level.